Bnei Akiva Schools of Toronto

 The Bnei Akiva Schools of Toronto (BAS Toronto) consist of two Modern Orthodox Jewish high schools, namely Ulpanat Orot girls school (אולפנת אורות) and Yeshivat Or Chaim boys school (ישיבת אור חיים) that are affiliated with Bnei Akiva, located in Toronto, Ontario, Canada.

 Educational philosophy

-Yeshivat Or Chaim (founded 1973) and Ulpanat Orot (founded 1975) identify with the religious Zionist movement.
+Yeshivat Or Chaim (founded 1973) and Ulpanat Orot (founded 1975) are both accredited high schools that strongly with the religious Zionist movement.
 Students are encouraged to regard Israel as the center of their spiritual and religious lives, and to spend the year after graduating learning in Israel at religious higher learning institutions.
 Yeshivat Or Chaim is the only Bnei Akiva yeshiva located outside of Israel.

 Curriculum

 Both schools have a dual curriculum of Judaic and general studies for grades 9 through 12.
 General studies classes are held in English, and Hebrew studies classes are taught in both English and Hebrew.

 Additional programs

 Chessed Program: Bnei Akiva Schools has been running a charity program since the beginning of its establishment, named after "Chesed"; from the Hebrew חסד "kindness.
 Activities have included "Pink Day", involving charity and wearing pink, for the sake of breast cancer awareness.